 Again, it is important to stress that these side effects are extremely rare, or purely theoretical, with few or no reports in any studies – animal or human – to date.
 The potential for them exists, however, and therefore it’s prudent to consider and include in this guide to BPC-157 side effects, out of an abundance of caution.

 There are more than a dozen mechanisms of action believed to exist with BPC-157, consistent with the different benefits and systems that it can affect in the body.
 The most common related to injury healing and recovery include increased collagen production, growth hormone receptor stimulation, angiogenesis via the vascular endothelial growth factor pathway, and an attraction to a certain enzyme that is released by injured soft tissues.
 Other pathways related to other benefits and functions are numerous, though less well-established than that related to healing.

-BPC-157 exists in a grey area between medication and supplement.
+BPC-157 exists in a grey area between medication and supplements.
 It is not as studied or formally regulated as a chemical drug, and therefore not as widely tested or used.
 It is also only available with a prescription.
 Many general practitioners don’t prescribe or utilize peptides in their practice, as this is still an emerging area of medicine.
-These factors combine to keep BPC-157 and other peptides a bit on the fringes of use right now, and therefore there are fewer sources and it is harder to find as a consumer.
+These factors combine to keep BPC-157 and other peptides a bit on the fringes of use right now, and therefore there are fewer sources, and it is harder to find as a consumer.